Broadwas

 Off the main road near the River Teme is the red sandstone church of St Mary Magdelene.

 History

+The name Broadwas derives from the Old English brādwæsse meaning 'broad alluvium tract', or 'broad land by a meandering river which floods and drains quickly'.

 Following the Poor Law Amendment Act 1834 Broadwas Parish ceased to be responsible for maintaining the poor in its parish.
 This responsibility was transferred to Martley Poor Law Union.